 This is the pre-built robot used in the simulator, with an interface similar to the SR API.

-There are 3 other robots in the arena, all in their starting zones.
-By default, these robots will not move.
+There is another robot in the arena, in its starting zone.
+By default, this robot will not move.

-To control these robots, you will need to provide their code:
+To control the other robot, you will need to provide its code:

 Create the robot code in